dprojects/Woodworking/Docs/README.md

   * select `Vertex` and next `Hole`: to measure distance between vertex and hole center point, for example drill point.
   * select `Vertex` and next `Vertex`: to measure distance between two vertices, for any purposes.
   * select `Hole` and next `Hole`: to measure distance between holes center points, for example to verify 32 mm system.
   * select `Hole` and next `Edge`: to measure distance between hole and edge, for example to verify pilot hole offset.
 In this case, two measurements will be created in directions different from the selected edge.
 For example, if the edge is aligned with the Z coordinate axis, measurements will be created for the X and Y coordinate axes.
-For example, if the first selected vertex lies on the Y coordinate axis along with the second selected edge, this zero distance will be ignored and only a measurement will be created in the X coordinate axis.
+For example, if the first selected hole lies on the Y coordinate axis along with the second selected edge, this zero distance will be ignored and only a measurement will be created in the X coordinate axis.
   * select `Hole` and next `Face`: to measure distance between hole and face, for example to measure angle mounting point.
   * select `Hole` and next `Vertex`: to measure distance between hole and vertex.